This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-Caregivers will try to find the cause of your heart block.
+Healthcare providers will try to find the cause of your heart block.
 You may need any of the following:

 - An EKG test records your heart rhythm and how fast your heart beats.
 It is used to check the electrical activity to see if there is damage to your heart.

 - A heart monitor tracks your heart rate and rhythm.
 This device is also called a Holter monitor, event monitor, or mobile telemetry.
 You wear this monitor while you do your daily activities.
-Bring your monitor with you to follow-up visits with your caregiver.
+Bring your monitor with you to follow-up visits with your healthcare provider.
 Ask for more information about the heart monitor.